-Now celebrating his eighteenth season as Music Director of the Rhode Island Philharmonic,
+Now celebrating his nineteenth season as Music Director of the Rhode Island Philharmonic,

 Larry Rachleff also serves as Director of Orchestras and the Walter Kris Hubert chair at Rice University’s Shepherd School of Music in Houston.
+This past season’s East Coast Tour of the Shepherd School Orchestra was met with critical acclaim and accolades for both their Meyerhoff Hall concert in Baltimore and their Carnegie Hall concert.
 During his career, he has also been Music Director of the San Antonio Symphony.

 “A take-charge maestro who invests everything he conducts with deep musical understanding” (Chicago Tribune), Mr. Rachleff is in constant demand as a guest conductor.
-Recent and upcoming engagements include the Utah Symphony, Houston Symphony, Seattle Symphony, Indianapolis Symphony, Kansas City Symphony, Phoenix Symphony, Dayton Philharmonic and Toledo Symphony among many others.
+Recent and upcoming engagements include the Houston Symphony, Seattle Symphony, Buffalo Philharmonic, Fort Worth Symphony, Indianapolis Symphony, Kansas City Symphony, Phoenix Symphony, and Jacksonville Symphony, among many others.
+He was recently appointed Music Advisor to the Grand Rapids Symphony and as such conducts three subscription weeks a year for them.
 Summer festival engagements include Tanglewood, Aspen, Interlochen, Chautauqua, Brevard Music Festival, Music Academy of the West, Opera Theatre of Lucca, Italy and the Grand Teton Music Festival.
-In 1993, he was selected as one of four American conductors to lead the Cleveland Orchestra at Carnegie Hall under the mentorship of Pierre Boulez.
+He is invited every year to conduct the Juilliard Orchestra at Alice Tully Hall.

 Larry Rachleff is an enthusiastic advocate of public school music education.
 He has conducted All-State orchestras and festivals in virtually every state in the United States as well as throughout Europe and Canada.
 He has also served as principal conducting teacher for the American Symphony Orchestra League, the Conductors’ Guild and the International Workshop for Conductors in the Czech Republic.